booch/presentations/Ruby_Preserves/slides.md

         * With a mapping in the SQL
         * And then another mapping in the Ruby code
 * I didn't want to force that complexity on my API users
+    * It would have changed the whole concept

 ---